How the 2026 World Baseball Classic Is Taking Shape: Teams, Rosters, Dates, and More

 Ad – content continues below

 Japan, the USA, and the Dominican Republic are the only three countries to have won the World Baseball Classic, but they won’t be the only strong contenders in 2026.
-Some teams that could take home the trophy for the first time include Venezuela, South Korea, Mexico, Puerto Rico, and Cuba.
+Some teams that could take home the trophy for the first time include Mexico, Venezuela, South Korea, and Puerto Rico.

-If you’re looking for a dark horse to root for, I’d recommend the Netherlands.
-They currently rank seventh in the world according to the World Baseball Softball Confederation, and they made it to the semifinals in 2017.
-Major leaguers who could suit up for the Dutch team in 2026 include Xander Bogaerts and Kenley Jansen.
+If you’re looking for a dark horse to root for, how about Canada?
+They currently rank 20th in the world according to the World Baseball Softball Confederation, and they’ve never made it past the first round of the WBC before.